 Kelley Jordan began her work in theater over 30 years ago and has since worked with several academic, community, semi-professional, and professional organizations on almost 100 productions - from script-in-hand short plays to staged readings and from black box productions to main stage musicals.

-As a child of professional thespians, Jordan was a legacy to the world of theater - working in the scene shop for her first production, Dark of the Moon, at the young age of 6 and appearing on-stage for the first time at the age of 7 - a notable role of “Smallest Blind Girl” in a production of The Miracle Worker.
-Jordan continued her work in educational and community theater throughout her formative years.
+As a child of professional thespians, Kelley was a legacy to the world of theater - working in the scene shop for her first production, Dark of the Moon, at the young age of 6 and appearing on-stage for the first time at the age of 7 - a quite notable role of “Smallest Blind Girl” in a production of The Miracle Worker.
+She continued her work in educational and community theater throughout her formative years.

-Jordan received a Bachelor of Science in Business Administration from Birmingham-Southern College.
+Kelley received her Bachelor of Science in Business Administration from Birmingham-Southern College.
 Though she only dabbled in theater during her time at BSC, the courses in which she was enrolled for her major (management, marketing, finance, accounting, etc.) have proved useful as she continues her work in professional theater.

-Upon completion of her MFA, Jordan joined the theater community in Atlanta, Georgia, where she continues to work as a director, stage manager, intimacy coordinator, and educator with various universities and companies all over the city.
-Jordan is currently working with Agnes Scott College as professor of public speaking, acting, and design as well as serving as a guest director or production stage manager for all departmental productions.
-Jordan is also an Artist in Residence with Authenticity Theatre and will join the ‘25-’26 season as director for Circle Mirror Transformation.
+Upon completion of her MFA, Kelley joined the theater community in Atlanta, Georgia, where she continues to work as a director, stage manager, intimacy coordinator, and educator with various universities and companies all over the city.
+Jordan is currently working with Agnes Scott College as professor of public speaking, acting, and design as well as serving as a guest director or production stage manager for theater and dance departmental productions.
+Kelley is also an Artist in Residence with Authenticity Theatre as director and intimacy director, and will join the ‘25-’26 season as director for Circle Mirror Transformation.

 Other recent production credits include:

-Joined Authenticity Theatre as director of Molting as part of the Authentic 10 Showcase, as well as directing full productions of The Glass Menagerie and Tiny Beautiful Things.
+Joined Authenticity Theatre as director of Reconstruction and Molting as part of Authentic 10 Showcases, as well as directing full productions of The Glass Menagerie and Tiny Beautiful Things.
 She also served as intimacy coordinator for The Flick and Between Riverside and Crazy.

-Worked with Agnes Scott College as a guest artist, serving as director for the 2025 season staged reading of Artemisia as well as production stage manager for the 2024 season on a staged reading of The Heidi Chronicles and a brand new children’s theater production titled Million Bazillion: The Musical in the spring of 2024.
+Worked with Agnes Scott College as a guest artist, serving as director for the 2025 season staged reading of Artemisia as well as production stage manager for their productions of Short Play Festival, Love, Sondheim, The Heidi Chronicles, and a brand new children’s theater production titled Million Bazillion: The Musical.

 Joined Round Barn Theatre in 2022 as director for their fall production of Agatha Christie’s The Mousetrap.